 The Centre for Gender PsychologyRelationship Therapy and Workshops and Training in Gender and Sexuality

-The Centre for GENDER PSYCHOLOGY was founded in 1996 by Helena Løvendal and Nick Duffell.
+The Centre was founded in 1996 by Helena Løvendal and Nick Duffell.
 In 2002 HarperCollins published their book Sex, Love and the Dangers of Intimacy which is still a leader in its field.
+Helena's current work can be accessed here.

 About Us.
 Nick